Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 backend = systemd

 The built-in sshd filter already handles the standard SSH failed login format in auth.log.
-You can verify it matches correctly before going live using the fail2ban-regex tool against your own auth log:
+You can verify it matches correctly before going live using the fail2ban-regex tool against your own authentication log:

 sudo fail2ban-regex /var/log/auth.log /etc/fail2ban/filter.d/sshd.conf

-Look for lines showing matched text and a nonzero hit count.
-If the filter returns zero matches against your auth.log when you know there have been failed logins, the regex may not match your SSH version's log format.
+Look for lines showing matched text and a non-zero hit count in the output.
+If the filter returns zero matches against your auth.log when you know there have been failed login attempts, the regex may not match your SSH version's log format and will need adjustment.

 One setting many tutorials skip is backend = systemd.
 Fail2Ban defaults to auto-detecting the log backend.
-On systems using systemd's journal, setting the backend explicitly to systemd ensures Fail2Ban reads from the journal rather than a flat file that may not exist or may rotate in unexpected ways.
+On systems using systemd's journal, setting the backend explicitly to systemd ensures Fail2Ban reads from the journal rather than a flat file that may not exist or may rotate in unexpected ways on your system.

 Apache and Nginx Jails